-The cloud is great, but cloud costs can quickly spiral out of control!
-In this article, we will take a look at Azure cost management, sharing some of its more useful features and some best practices to prevent those nasty unexpected bills!
+The cloud is great, but cloud costs can quickly spiral out of control.
+In this article, we will take a look at Microsoft Azure cost management, sharing some of its more useful features and some best practices to optimize Azure cost.

 We will cover:

-Azure Cost Management is a service baked into the Microsoft Azure cloud that helps you monitor, manage, eliminate waste, and optimize cloud spending.
-It provides tools and insights to help you understand and control your costs in the Azure cloud environment, as well as enable you to make informed decisions to ensure the cost-effectiveness of particular services.
+Azure Cost Management is a suite of tools and features provided by Microsoft that helps you monitor, manage, eliminate waste, and optimize cloud spending.
+It allows users to track costs, set budgets, and forecast future expenses based on current usage trends.
+The platform provides insights into resource utilization and spending patterns across Azure services to help you understand and control your costs in the Azure cloud environment and enables you to make informed decisions to ensure the cost-effectiveness of particular services.

-When you sign up for an Azure subscription, you will have access to Cost management by selecting it from the available Azure services on your homepage.
+When you sign up for an Azure subscription, you get access to cost management and billing by selecting it from the available Azure services on your homepage.

-If you have an Azure subscription, the native Azure cost management tool that comes free of charge is a no-brainer to use.
-It is often overlooked when you want to dive straight into the good stuff and start spinning up services, but it pays (literally) to take some time to explore cost management and set up some controls.
+If you have an Azure subscription, the free native Azure cost management tool is a no-brainer.
+Cost management is often overlooked as you dive straight in and start spinning up services, but it pays (literally) to take some time to explore it and set up some controls.

-Note that there are 3rd party services you might want to consider that add additional cost management capabilities and handle costs from multiple cloud providers, a big advantage if you are looking to view costs from multiple clouds on a single pane of glass.
+Some third-party services add additional cost management capabilities and handle costs from multiple cloud providers.
+This is a big advantage if you are looking to view costs from multiple clouds on a single pane of glass.

 Costs in Azure are largely determined by the following: